lmajowka/raptor/README.md

    The tests should start running if the file is properly loaded

+5. Access root ( http://localhost:3000/ ) with (user: testuser, password: testpass )

+        Define experiments and variations, play with the dashboard is pretty straight forward ( I hope :) )

 ## Playing on production

 1. Deploy your raptor application to a server ( I recommend heroku, it's a good place to start )